Hungary and Sweden agree on defence deal

 The meeting in Budapest between Hungarian Prime Minister Viktor Orb n and his Swedish counterpart, Ulf Kristersson, came after months of heightened tensions between the two countries over Hungary’s refusal to give its backing for Sweden to join NATO.

-Kristersson made the trip to Hungary after repeated invitations to do so by the Hungarian government.
+Kristersson made the trip to Hungary after repeated invitations to do so by the Hungarian government, something Orban had hinted would be a

+precondition for his government endorsing Sweden’s NATO bid.
+Friday’s defence agreement appeared to be a decisive point of reconciliation between the two governments, and Orb n has indicated that his party is ready to approve Sweden’s bid on Monday.

+In a news conference following their bilateral meeting, Kristersson said Sweden would sell four Swedish-made JAS 39 Gripen jets to Hungary, expanding its current fleet of 14 jets.